DETAILED ACTION

 Claims 28-47 are rejected under 35 U.S.C.
 102(a)(2) as being anticipated by Mladin et al. (US 2023/0034349 A1).

-As to claim 28, Mladin teaches a method comprising:
+As to claim 28, Mladin teaches a method performed by a session management function (SMF) within a network (Figs. 5A and 5B), the method comprising:

-based at least on receiving the triggering message, transmitting towards a user equipment (UE) a message related to a Protocol Data Unit (PDU) session [SMF sends Nsmf_PDUSession_CreateSMContext Response to AMF] (par.
-[0195]), wherein the message related to the PDU session indicates any one or more of:
+based at least on receiving the triggering message, the SMF providing to a user equipment (UE) information related to a Protocol Data Unit (PDU) session [SMF sends Nsmf_PDUSession_CreateSMContext Response to AMF that includes information to be updated at the UE during the PDU session] (par.
+[0195]), wherein the information related to the PDU session indicates [it is noted that “indicates” is not the same as “identifies”.
+Therefore, “indicating” can be explicit in form of a flag or implicit, where indication is derived by the recipient based on a content and a context of the provided information]:

-i) that a particular functionality is applied to a part of traffic or all traffic in the PDU session [response may include the FQDN of the EDNCS or may provide a DNS server address for the EDNCS to be updated at the UE] (par.
-[0195]);
+i) that the network provides edge connectivity for all or part of the PDU session [response may include the FQDN of the EDNCS or may provide a DNS server address for the EDNCS to be updated at the UE] (par.
+[0190], [0195]);

 ii) that 3rd Generation Partnership Project (3GPP) access is needed for using a particular application or all applications mapped into the PDU session;

-iii) that a reconnection to 5G System (5GS) is needed for using a particular application or all applications mapped into the PDU session; or
+iii) that a reconnection to 5G System (5GS) is needed for using a particular application or all applications mapped into the PDU session; and/or

 iv) that non-3GPP access is allowed for using a particular application or all applications mapped into the PDU session only if one or more conditions are satisfied.